Sphincterotome vs Needle Knife – Choosing the Right ERCP Cutting Device

 Practical Selection Guide

-• Use short term for quick recovery cases
+• Use laser for kidney and complex cases

 Why Advin Health Care is the Right Choice

-Advin Health Care offers a complete range of Double J Stents designed for both short-term and long-term clinical needs.
+Advin Health Care offers advanced lithotripsy solutions designed for diverse clinical needs.

 With Advin, healthcare providers benefit from: